MicrosoftDocs/visualstudio-docs/docs/ide/using-the-task-list.md

 ---
-title: Use the Task List to track and use code comments
+title: Use Task List to track and use code comments
-description: Explore the Task List in Visual Studio and discover how the tool can help you track and use code comments more efficiently. ms.date: 07/10/2024 ms.topic: how-to
+description: Explore the Task List tool in Visual Studio and discover how to efficiently use code comments, including tracking code tokens and managing code shortcuts. ms.date: 08/19/2024 ms.topic: how-to
 f1_keywords:
 - TaskListWindow